-Distribution: Both sides of the Cascades crest in Washington; Washington south to California, east to Alberta, Montana, Idaho, Nevada, and Colorado.
+Distribution: Occurring on both sides of the Cascades crest in Washington; Washington to California, east to Alberta, Montana, Idaho, Nevada, and Colorado.

 Habitat: Bogs, streambanks and wet meadows at mid-elevations in the mountains.